Safe Parking Sites Could Steer Homeless to a Better Future

 “You have people right now who are not being served; they’re sort of dispersed out in the community,” Baker-Hauck says.
 “Safe parking programs bring them together a little bit more in a place where they could sleep safely.
 They’re not going to get beat up, they’re not going to get robbed.
 They’re going to be able to sleep through the night.
 They’re not going to have a policeman tapping on their window waking them up at 3 a.m. because a neighbor called.
 You’re stabilizing them just by doing that much.”

 Raychel Kelly started a safe-parking program in Summit County last July, after she found herself unable to afford rent and forced to live in her car.
-The program, called LOST (Locals Overnight Safety Parking Permit Program), specifically serves the working homeless, many of whom were keeping the ski and tourism industries going but couldn’t afford the astronomically high cost of living in mountain resort towns.
+The program, called LOSPP (Local Overnight Safe Parking Program), specifically serves the working homeless, many of whom were keeping the ski and tourism industries going but couldn’t afford the astronomically high cost of living in mountain resort towns.
 Kelly was one of those.

 Since it began, the Summit County program has served 25 people.
 All participants must show proof of full-time employment and pay $45 a month, which covers trash services, snow removal, bathroom maintenance and general upkeep.
 The current host is a church, though the site is temporarily closed because of the pandemic.